Reno man guilty in $3.5 million ID theft scheme

 RENO, Nev.
-(AP) — A 47-year-old Reno man has pleaded guilty to using more than stolen identities to create more than 8,000 fraudulent online accounts and bilk victims out of $3.5 million.
+(AP) — A 47-year-old Reno man has pleaded guilty to using stolen identities to create more than 8,000 fraudulent online accounts and bilk victims out of $3.5 million.

 Kenneth Gibson pleaded guilty Friday in U.S. District Court in Reno to one count each of wire fraud, mail fraud, aggravated identity theft and filing a false tax return.